Locally stationary spatio-temporal interpolation of Argo profiling float data: Introduction

 In this paper, we propose a statistical framework for interpolating Argo data that is aimed at addressing both the computational issues caused by the size of the dataset and the modeling challenges caused by the nonstationarity of these data.
 The approach is based on the basic idea that if a prediction is desired at the spatio-temporal location $(\bm{x}^*,t^*)$, where $\bm{x}^* = \tp{[x_\mathrm{lat}^*,x_\mathrm{lon}^*]}$ is the spatial location in degrees of latitude and longitude and $t^*$ is time, then the observations that are close to $(\bm{x}^*,t^*)$ in the $(\bm{x},t)$ space should be the most informative for making the prediction.
-Indeed, a data point in, say, Northern Atlantic in February is of little value in predicting temperatures in Southern Pacific in August.
+(Following standard statistical terminology, we use here and throughout the term \emph{prediction} to refer to the interpolations of the unknown values of the random field.)
 Furthermore, while it is clear from a simple exploratory inspection of Argo data that a global random field model for the ocean would need to be nonstationary, it is reasonable to assume that the data can be \emph{locally} modeled as a stationary random field.
-(Assuming that the mean has been successfully removed, a spatio-temporal random field $f(\bm{x},t)$ is stationary if the covariance $k(\bm{x}_1,t_1,\bm{x}_2,t_2) = \cov(f(\bm{x}_1,t_1),f(\bm{x}_2,t_2))$ is a function of $(\bm{x}_1-\bm{x}_2,t_1-t_2)$ only, $k(\bm{x}_1,t_1,\bm{x}_2,t_2) = k(\bm{x}_1-\bm{x}_2,t_1-t_2)$.)
-We combine these two ideas by considering data only within a small spatio-temporal neighborhood of $(\bm{x}^*,t^*)$ and by assuming that this subset of data can be modeled as a stationary random field.
-We use the data within the neighborhood to first estimate the unknown parameters of the random field model using maximum likelihood and then to perform the interpolation.
-As first proposed by Haas in \cite{Haas1990,Haas1995}, we use the neighborhoods in a moving-window fashion: when moving to the next grid point, the window is re-centered and the parameters re-estimated.
-This leads to locally stationary gridded predictions of the globally nonstationary random field and data-driven local estimates of the globally varying spatio-temporal dependence structure.
-The approach is computationally efficient since it considers only a subset of the full dataset at a time and since the computations across the grid points can be fully parallelized.
-In a recent line of work described in \cite{Hammerling2012a, Hammerling2012b, Tadic2015, Tadic2017}, a closely related moving-window method has been developed and successfully applied to mapping of satellite observations.
+(Assuming that the mean has been successfully removed, a spatio-temporal random field $f(\bm{x},t)$ is said to be \emph{stationary} if the covariance $k(\bm{x}_1,t_1,\bm{x}_2,t_2) = \cov(f(\bm{x}_1,t_1),f(\bm{x}_2,t_2))$ is a function of $(\bm{x}_1-\bm{x}_2,t_1-t_2)$ only, that is, $k(\bm{x}_1,t_1,\bm{x}_2,t_2) = k(\bm{x}_1-\bm{x}_2,t_1-t_2)$.
+In other words, the covariance depends only on the difference of the two spatio-temporal locations and not on where in the ocean these locations are.
+When that is not the case, the field is said to be \emph{nonstationary}.)
+We combine these two ideas by considering only data within a small spatio-temporal neighborhood of $(\bm{x}^*,t^*)$ and by assuming that this subset of data can be modeled as a stationary random field.
+We use the data within the neighborhood to first estimate the unknown parameters of the random field model using maximum likelihood and then to perform the interpolation at $(\bm{x}^*,t^*)$.
+As proposed by Haas in \cite{Haas1990,Haas1995}, we use the neighborhoods in a moving-window fashion: when moving to the next grid point, the window is re-centered and the parameters re-estimated.
+This leads to data-driven, spatially varying estimates of the spatio-temporal dependence structure and provides gridded interpolations that reflect the nonstationarity of the underlying random field.
+This approach is computationally efficient since it considers only a subset of the full dataset at a time and since the computations across the grid points can be fully parallelized.
+In a line of work described in \cite{Hammerling2012a, Hammerling2012b, Tadic2015, Tadic2017}, a closely related moving-window method has been developed and successfully applied to mapping remote sensing data.